e-loughlin/e-loughlin.github.io/_posts/2024-05-09-mitsubishi-delica.markdown

   <H2>Documenting my Delica Camper Adventures and Build...</H2>

-  <p>Back in 2022 I imported a 2004 Mitubishi Delica from Japan.
+  <p>Back in 2022 I imported a 2004 Mitsubishi Delica from Japan.
 Here it is, fresh off the delivery truck!
 So clean and shiny.
 Came with 56,000km and a clean bill of health.
 This was the first day I realized that there's such thing as "low roof" models.
 I wish I had known this!
 I was a little sad that my model wasn't high-roof (my fault entirely for not researching).
 But overall, still really happy!</p>

     <img src="https://raw.githubusercontent.com/e-loughlin/e-loughlin.github.io/main/assets/images/delica/2022-11-10_16-01-36.jpg" alt="Mitsubishi Delica Image 1">